Getting Creative- is that easy? Contemporary Art Concept

 – A1, A2 or A3 piece of paper

 Think about ideas or examples of quality topics that could become subjects of Contemporary Artwork.
 Have you visited an exhibition recently?
 Do you have a favorite artist?
 You can reflect on existing ideas or come up with entirely new ones.
-Feel free to explore Contemporary Art Gallery websites for inspiration.
+You can explore Contemporary Art Gallery websites for inspiration.

 Using one sheet of paper for each idea, write down four topics/ideas/examples you came up with.
 You may write or draw them.